Aryaan03/Web-Scraping/README.md

 • A large PDF files or a high volume of data exceeding system memory or processing limits, can lead to performance degradation or application crashes.<br>
 • Not all columns of a row can be empty at the same time.
 There should be some entry in atleast one cell of every row.<br>
 • All fields, excluding the 'Nature' field will consist of alphanumeric characters.<br>
 • Assuming that empty entries are only possible in the 'Nature' column.
-If there are empty entries in any other column it might break the extraction.
+If there are empty entries in any other column it might break the extraction.<br>
-• Known bug: Some pdfs that have unsual formatting are not able to parse.
+• Known bug: Some pdfs that have unsual formatting are not able to parse.<br>
 • If there are multiple lines in a single cell, then only the first line will be parsed.
 There is no such cases where the 'Nature' column had multiple lines of text.
 So, it was not tested.
-But, if it has, this can be a potential bug.
+But, if it has, this can be a potential bug.<br>
 • No bugs apart from those mentioned above are known/identified.